AgneseMarchesini/PARCO-Computing-2026-244658/README.md

               ./spmv data/af23560.mtx static 100 16 10
           ```

-      Notice: the results will be printed to standard output, they won't show up in the `/results` folder as the following steps mention.
+      Notice: in this case the results will be printed to standard output, they won't show up in the `/results` folder as the following steps mention.

 5. Results will be saved in the `/results` folder in csv format;